Hot weather and power outages can affect vaccine quality, so vaccination facilities must always have backup plans to ensure storage.

 To avoid the risk of power outages affecting vaccine quality, vaccination centers always ensure there are two power sources for the cold chain (including the national grid and generators).
 When there is a power grid problem, the generator will operate to ensure power supply for cold storage and refrigerators.
 VNVC is equipped with large capacity generators to ensure continuous power supply for 72 hours.
 Every month, the generators will be tested with no load and load to ensure that when there is a power grid failure, the generators are ready and in good working condition.

-GSP-standard vaccine cold storage at VNVC.
+Vaccine cold storage meets GSP standards at VNVC.
 Photo: Moc Thao

 At VNVC, vaccines are stored in a cold storage system that meets international Good Storage Practices (GSP) standards and a closed cold storage chain system.
-With a network of 4 main warehouses and nearly 115 cold storages located at vaccination centers nationwide, VNVC can store nearly 300 million doses of vaccine at the same time, including a storage system that can be kept at minus 86 degrees.
+With a network of 4 main warehouses and nearly 115 cold storages located at vaccination centers nationwide, VNVC can store nearly 300 million doses of vaccine at the same time, including a storage system that can reach minus 86 degrees.

 Mr. Nguyen Huu Hanh, Logistics Director of VNVC, said that the system is also ready to mobilize mobile generators within one hour of the request.
 This is to ensure timely power supply in case of problems with both of the above power sources.
-In addition, VNVC also prepares a plan to mobilize mobile cold storage from neighboring centers.
-All employees such as warehouse staff, maintenance, quality assurance, even warehouse security, vaccine transport drivers, are periodically trained to handle cold storage incidents.
+In addition, VNVC also prepares plans to mobilize mobile cold storage from neighboring centers.
+All employees such as warehouse staff, maintenance, quality assurance, even warehouse security, vaccine transport drivers, are regularly trained to handle cold storage problems.

-"In principle, if there is a power outage, the cold storage can still preserve the vaccine at a temperature of 2 to 8 degrees Celsius for 60 minutes, while it only takes about 20 seconds for the generator to automatically operate and replace it," said Mr. Hanh.
+"In principle, if there is a power outage, the cold storage can still ensure that the vaccine is preserved at a temperature of 2 to 8 degrees Celsius for 60 minutes, while it only takes about 20 seconds for the generator to automatically operate," said Mr. Hanh.

 Chile